roadrunner-server/roadrunner-plugins/jobs/doc/response_protocol.md

   `delay_seconds`: to delay a queue for a provided amount of seconds, `headers` - job's headers represented as hashmap with string key and array of strings as a value.

 - `RESPONSE`: response message type.
+Message type - 2.
+Contains `queue` (eg. tube, subject) name.
+Payload should be sent via response `Context`.

 For example: